 Alex (he/they) is the Program Coordinator for the Labor Center.
-Born and raised in the Puget Sound, he brings experience in administration, finance, and communications from his past positions in the Seattle Colleges, the labor movement and community organizing.
-They have a Bachelor of Arts degree from The Evergreen State College with an emphasis in labor studies and are a proud alum of Evergreen's Evening and Weekend Studies Program.
+Born and raised in the Puget Sound, he brings experience in administration, finance, communications and organizing from his past positions in the Seattle Colleges, the labor movement and community organizing.
+He has a Bachelor of Arts degree from The Evergreen State College with an emphasis in labor studies and is a proud alum of Evergreen's Evening and Weekend Studies Program.
 Alex maintains the Washington State Workers Rights Manual at rightsatworkwa.org, manages the Will Parry Library, Labor Center communications (digital, web and print), provides program support to our Labor Education program and coordinates the center's finances and administration.

 Prachi (she/they) is a Labor Educator at the Labor Center.
 Due to her own experiences as a child of immigrants, her start with the movement was through immigrant and farmworker justice in Western Michigan.
 She then attended the Labor Center at UMass Amherst for her MS where she worked with Community Labor United to help increase accessibility to childcare.
 Prachi has held a variety of staff and elected leadership positions including at UFCW 1459, GEO-UAW 2322, UNITE HERE-New England Joint Board, Emergency Worker Organizing Committee, Pioneer Valley Workers Center and as the labor educator focusing on racial justice and democracy at the Washington Federation of State Employees.